 Cut one piece of fabric 16 1/2" x 16 1/2".

 Cut two pieces of fabric 16 1/2" x 11".

 You need to hem one long side of each of the pieces.
 Fold the edge over about 1/2" and iron it flat.Then fold it over again 1/2" and iron it.
 Now sew down the side close to the inside folded edge.
 Repeat with the other piece of fabric.
 Someone may have been in a hurry and forgot to take a photo of this step.
 Oops!

 Now it's time to sew the whole thing together.
 Place the large piece of fabric on your table.
-Take one of the narrow pieces and line it up flush with the left side of the bottom fabric.
-Make sure the smooth side of the hemmed edge is facing down.
+Take one of the narrow pieces and line it up flush with the left side of the bottom fabric, right sides together.
+If your fabric doesn't have a right/wrong side, just make sure the smooth side of the hemmed edge is facing down.

 Take the other narrow piece and line it up flush with the right side of the bottom fabric.
 Again, make sure the smooth side of the hem is facing down.
 The two pieces will overlap each other by about 3 inches.

 Now pin the whole thing together.
 I like to put pins right on the hem so it doesn't wiggle around.

 Sew around the entire square about 1/2" from the edge.
 I did a straight stitch, then a zig-zag stitch to make sure the seams were sturdy.
 (Why the heck does my spell-check think zig zag isn't a word?
 Sheesh!)